robincornett/scriptless-social-sharing/README.md

 Yes, this is intentional.
 Pinterest really really _really_ wants your posts to have an image.
 The Pinterest button breaks if there isn't an image.
 The plugin looks in two places to find one: 1) the post featured image (ideal); and 2) if there is no featured image set, it picks the first image uploaded to that specific post.
 At this point, if there is still no image, rather than putting up a button which won't work, the plugin won't output a Pinterest button at all on that particular post.

+### What is this "Custom Pinterest Image"?

+As of version 1.5.0, you can add an image for the plugin to use specifically for Pinterest, instead of the post's featured image.
+This image will be added to the Pinterest sharing button as well as hidden in your content, so that the Pinterest bookmarklet will be able to "see" the image.

 ### How can I change the order of the sharing buttons?

 You can customize the order of the sharing buttons with a filter.
 Here's an example which places Reddit as the first button, and email as the last: